aherrero/aherrero.github.io/_posts/2025-01-23-jekyll-blog.md

   skin: dark # or auto if you want it to switch with your system settings.
 ```

-If we want the minima theme with latest version in local, we could eventually install it:
+If we want the minima theme with latest version in local, we could eventually install it (Not needed to deploy in github pages)

 ```
 git clone https://github.com/jekyll/minima.git